 So, why then, would iodine supplementation possibly cause growths in nodules and become harmful for some?

-–Because the person has bromide, fluoride and/or mercury toxic, heavy metal toxicitities and the iodine will not absorb and/or bind properly in the face of these toxicities.–
+–Because the person has bromide, fluoride and/or mercury toxic, heavy metal toxicities and the iodine will not absorb and/or bind properly in the face of these toxicities.–

 Bromides are a common endocrine disruptor.
 Because bromide is also a halide, it competes for the same receptors that are used in the thyroid gland Click To Tweet

-NONE of this, has to do with the thyroid hormone amount itself.
-But, it will significantly effect how the thyroid will respond, produce, distribute and absorb thyroid hormone.
+NONE of this has to do with the thyroid hormone amount itself.
+But, it will significantly affect how the thyroid will respond, produce, distribute and absorb thyroid hormone.
 If a person has iodine deficiencies, bromide, fluoride and/or mercury toxicities and/or mineral deficiencies, there is no amount of thyroid hormone on this planet, that will make them feel well, until those issues are identified and addressed.
-The syptoms will not be able to be alleviated, even with a healthy, thyroid-friendly, nutrient dense diet!
+The symptoms will not be able to be alleviated, even with a healthy, thyroid-friendly, nutrient-dense diet!
 First things, first!

 Identifying, through blood work and lab testing, iodine deficiencies as well as bromide, fluoride and mercury toxicities, SHOULD BE the start of every treatment plan for thyroid patients.
 There are many ways to introduce solutions through natural remedies before delving directly into prescription or nonprescription drugs.
 Herbs, Oils, Vitamins, Supplements, Tinctures, Acupuncture, Chiropractors, Ion Detoxification are all wonderful first step protocols to healing.
 Food should be the second course of action, starting with an elimination diet.
 Finding the best food plan, whether it is Paleo or something similar, doesn’t matter, as long as it suits your needs.
 Treating with the addition of any medications, including Synthroid, Levothyroxine, Armour, Nature-Throid, Erfa etc. can be the last and final stage of any healing process.
 Period!